 Morning – Starting at various times through the early morning (as arranged Friday evening), birding groups will begin hiking different trails in Manning Park to record species and numbers of birds (by sight or call).
 17 birding areas have been identified in the park and birders are welcome to visit as many of these areas as they wish.

-9:00 AM – “Introduction to Birding” for beginner birders–we will explore the shores of Lightning Lake and adjacent forest.
+9:00 AM – “Introduction to Birding” for beginner birders–we will explore neighbouring riparian, wetland and forest areas.
 For those arriving Saturday, please check-in at the group camp before 9:00 AM.

-5:00 PM – Birders gather at campground for an evening barbecue with buns, salads, and drinks (bring your own protein!).
+5:00 PM – Birders gather at Headwaters Equestrian Campsite for an evening barbecue with buns, salads, and drinks (bring your own protein!).

 Participants must arrange their own transportation to Manning Provincial Park and to areas chosen for birding within the park.

-Group Camping will be available with plenty of room for our group.
+Group Camping will be available at Headwaters Equestrian Campsite with plenty of room for our group.
 Come prepared for tenting or RV camping.
 There are no electrical or sewage hookups.
-Facilities include pit toilets, drinking water, two covered cook shelters with wood stoves for warmth and two group campfire rings.
+Facilities include a pit toilet, drinking water and a group campfire ring.
 Bring your own table and chairs if possible, as picnic tables and seating are limited.